-- Should include pilot testing to determine if the new strategies lead to desired outcomes. - That expand and extend our notions of learning environments are encouraged. - That include partnerships with schools, colleges, informal learning institutions, businesses, government labs, and community-based organizations are encouraged.
+- Can include pilot testing to determine if the new strategies lead to desired outcomes. - Are encouraged to expand and extend our notions of learning environments/where learning can take place. - Are encouraged to develop relevant partnerships with schools, colleges, informal learning institutions, businesses, government labs, and community-based organizations.